vilmelhina/bringo2023/README.md

 Editors Note:
 This project is developed for educational purposes.
-See LICENSE for copyright information.